Rokucraft/RokuWiki/docs/roleplay/bending-mastery-system.md

 ## Role of Bending Instructors

-- Masters and teachers have a loose lesson plan to follow when teaching and can determine if a character will need more or less training based on skill level and progress shown.
-The structure is flexible depending on the teacher or master’s teaching style and the student's interests and needs.
+- Instructors have a general lesson structure to follow when teaching, and can determine if a character will need more or less training based on skill level and progress shown.
+The structure is flexible depending on the instructor's teaching style and the student's interests.
 - Instructors have a channel in the Roleplay Hub Discord where they can share training ideas and more detailed guides to specific lessons.
 Bending instructors will be responsible for communicating their student's progress in this channel.
 - When a student applies for mastery, their bending instructors must reply to the application to confirm that they have completed the required lessons.

 ## Lesson Structure

-- Masters will be able to opt in to receiving a `Master` tag in the Roleplay Hub.
-This will give access to a `#master` channel to discuss teaching and allows players to seek out masters.

 |  | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | Notes |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |